parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-1/repo/README.txt

 	  -t <threads>          Number of OpenMP threads to run -s <segments>         Number of segments to process -e <energy groups>    Number of energy groups
-	  -p <segs per thread>  Number of segments per OpenMP task/offload region
+	  -p <segs per thread>  Number of segments per offload region

-	If not options are specified, then a default set of parameters will automatically be run.
+	If no options are specified, then a default set of parameters will automatically be run.
 These parameters reflect the approximate per node work load for a full core reactor simulation (the the number of geometry segments has been signficantly reduced to reduce runtime while preserving